MarcelMeurer/WVD-Hydra/README.md

 ### The Hydra Agent

-The Hydra Agent is currently in preview and is needed for an optional feature set.
+The Hydra Agent is optional and adds an additional feature set.
 Today, it's required to show user processes in the user session or in the session host list and maybe to terminate processes in case of an issue.
 Additionally, the agent is needed to show CPU, memory, CPU and disk queue length in the session host list.

 How does it work: The Hydra Agent connects to the Hydra app service via secure WebSocket and a secret to allow real-time communication.
 The communication flow is from the Hydra instance to the agent: The Hydra instance asks for information (e.g., process list), and the agent responds with the requested data.
 The agent cannot trigger a function on the Hydra instance.